mendix/docs/content/en/docs/refguide/mobile/getting-started-with-mobile/prerequisites.md

 ## 2 Getting the Make It Native App {#get-min-app}

 The Make It Native app allows developers to preview, test, and debug native mobile apps in conjunction with Mendix Studio Pro.
-It currently comes in two versions:

-* The **Make It Native 8 app** for Mendix Studio Pro 8 (v8.8 and above)
-* The **Make It Native 9 app** for Studio Pro v9.0 and above
+Use the **Make It Native 9 app** for Studio Pro v9.0 and above.

-Both of these apps are available for both Android and iOS devices.
+This app is available for both Android and iOS devices.

 For information on which mobile operating systems are supported by the Make It Native app, see the [Mobile Operating Systems](/refguide/system-requirements/#mobileos) section of *System Requirements*.